 Before submitting your manuscript to Journal of the International Association of Providers of AIDS Care, please ensure you have read the Aims & Scope.

-The Journal of the International Association of Providers of AIDS Care (JIAPAC) is a double-blind peer reviewed journal that seeks original research papers, as well as Letters to the Editor, Short Communications, State-of-the-Art Reviews and Commentaries.
+The Journal of the International Association of Providers of AIDS Care (JIAPAC) is a double-anonymize peer reviewed journal that seeks original research papers, as well as Letters to the Editor, Short Communications, State-of-the-Art Reviews and Commentaries.

 The journal publishes original research and research reviews and includes the following regular sections: